Grantourismo In The Media — Devising Your Own Grand Tour

-We have a Grantourismo In The Media section on the site (although admittedly it needs an update badly), so we don’t usually blog here every time Grantourismo appears somewhere or we’re asked to write about our ongoing project, about slow, sustainable, local, and experiential travel, or about our particular style of long-term travel we like to call ‘grand touring’.
+We have a Grantourismo In The Media section (although admittedly it needs an update badly), so we don’t usually blog if Grantourismo gets some coverage or we’re asked to write about our particular style of enriching and experiential, long-term travel we like to call ‘grand touring’.

-But we thought we’d let you know about a couple of recent pieces, as we’ve been getting such lovely comments about them via email and Twitter from travellers telling us how inspirational the stories have been.
+But we thought we’d let you know about a couple of recent stories, as we’ve been getting such lovely comments about them via email and Twitter from travellers telling us how inspirational the stories have been.
 Thank you.

-One story, an eight-page feature on Grantourismo: a Contemporary Grand Tour, is in the May issue of Sawasdee, Thai Airways in-flight magazine.
+One story, an eight-page feature, Grantourismo: a Contemporary Grand Tour, is in the May issue of Sawasdee, Thai Airways in-flight magazine.
 We do a lot of writing for the publication and have written on everything from Hanoi’s art scene and Creative Cambodia to Bangkok’s best restaurants and Phnom Penh’s hottest district.
-The editor asked us to tell our story and explain what inspired our long-term travels – a journey that’s lasted 7.5 years so far!
+The editor asked us to tell our story and explain what inspired our long-term travels — a journey that’s lasted 7.5 years so far!

-In the piece, we showcase our last twelve months of travels, month-by-month, as well as providing plenty of practical tips for people considering embarking on their own grand tour, round-the-world trip or long term travels, which for many people is a once-in-a-lifetime opportunity.
+In the piece, we showcase our last twelve months of travels, month-by-month, as well as provide plenty of practical tips for people considering embarking on their own grand tour, round-the-world trip or long term travels, which for many people is a once-in-a-lifetime opportunity.
 You’ll find some of those tips above but I’m also planning a more detailed post on grand tour planning.

 I also write for The Guardian travel section in the UK and one of my editors there recently asked me to write about long slow holidays and settling into places for a while.
 I wrote about our experiences renting places in Italy, in Venice, Milan and Puglia, the birthplace of slow travel.